-- 6.87 As Councillor Cunnington has not responded to our correspondence or that of the MO, we have considered whether Councillor Cunnington's conduct is a breach of paragraph 8.2 of the Council's Code of Conduct. - 6.88 The importance of complying with a Code of Conduct investigation is set out above in paragraph 3.5. - 6.89 The LGA Guidance states:
+6.61 As Councillor Cunnington has not responded to our correspondence or that of the MO, we have considered whether Councillor Cunnington's conduct is a breach of paragraph 8.2 of the Council's Code of Conduct.

+6.62 The importance of complying with a Code of Conduct investigation is set out above in paragraph 3.5.

+6.63 The LGA Guidance states:

 "While being the subject of a complaint that you have breached the Code of Conduct and having your conduct investigated may at times be unpleasant and stressful it is essential that councillors cooperate with any code investigations and determinations.
-Failure to cooperate will not stop an investigation but may simply drag matters and does not allow you to put your side of the story so increases the risk that inferences are drawn about your unwillingness to cooperate and that you will be found in breach of the Code." - 6.90 As can be seen at 4.34 and 4.35, we wrote to Councillor Cunnington on 18 June, 3 July and 17 July 2024 but received no response. - 6.91 The MO then wrote to Councillor Cunnington on 1 August 2024 asking that he contact us and explaining that failure to co-operate with a Code of Conduct investigation could also be considered a breach of the Code of Conduct.
+Failure to cooperate will not stop an investigation but may simply drag matters and does not allow you to put your side of the story so increases the risk that inferences are drawn about your unwillingness to cooperate and that you will be found in breach of the Code."

+6.64 As stated above, we wrote to Councillor Cunnington on 18 June, 3 July and 17 July 2024 but received no response.

+6.65 The MO then wrote to Councillor Cunnington on 1 August 2024 asking that he contact us and explaining that failure to co-operate with a Code of Conduct investigation could also be considered a breach of the Code of Conduct.

-6.92 At the time of writing this report we have had no contact from Councillor Cunnington.
-We do note that Councillor Cunnington made some initial comments to the MO about these complaints.
-However, the fact that we have not been able to discuss these issues further with Councillor Cunnington has made it difficult for us to understand his real motivations in making and liking these comments.
-We have only heard Councillor Jeal's and Councillor Green's detailed comments on the issue and have had to make findings on the complaint based on their comments only.
+6.66 At the time of writing this report we have had no contact from Councillor Cunnington.
+We have only heard Councillor Milnes and Councillor Green's detailed comments on the issue and have had to make findings on the complaint based on their comments only.

-6.93 We have concluded that Councillor Cunnington's lack of co-operation in the investigation is a breach of paragraph 8.2 of the Council's Code of Conduct.
+6.67 We have concluded that Councillor Cunnington's lack of co-operation in the investigation is a breach of paragraph 8.2 of the Council's Code of Conduct.